appendix-f

 There are four common ways of evaluating trained LLMs in practice: multiple choice, verifiers, leaderboards, and LLM judges, as shown in figure F.1.
 Research papers, marketing materials, technical reports, and model cards (a term for LLM-specific technical reports) often include results from two or more of these categories.

-Figure F.1 A mental model of the topics covered in this book with a focus on the two broad evaluation categories, benchmark-based evaluation and judgment-based evaluation, covered in this appendix.
+Figure F.1 A model of the topics covered in this book, with a focus on the two broad evaluation categories covered in this appendix: benchmark-based evaluation and judgment-based evaluation

 F.2 Evaluating answer-choice accuracy

-Historically, one of the most widely used evaluation methods is multiple-choice benchmarks such as MMLU (short for Massive Multitask Language Understanding, https://huggingface.co/datasets/cais/mmlu).
-An example task from the MMLU dataset is shown in figure F.2.
+Historically, one of the most widely used evaluation methods has been multiple-choice benchmarks such as MMLU (short for Massive Multitask Language Understanding, https://huggingface.co/datasets/cais/mmlu).

 F.2.1 Loading the model